Trailing Whitespace Causes a Session to Be Destroyed in CakePHP

 Multibyte String Truncate Modifier for Smarty – mb_truncate

-When working with Smarty, a PHP templating engine, I discovered that while the regular truncate modifier works great on ASCII strings, it doesn’t work with multibyte strings, i.e. UTF-8 encoded strings.
-This leads to problems in internationalization (i18n), as UTF-8 is the popular encoding for non-Latin alphabets nowdays.
-The problem can be solved by modifying the built-in truncate modifier and create a new one that takes an additional argument, the charset of the string, and acts accordingly.
-The new modified modifier, mb_truncate is implemented below.
+When working with Smarty, a PHP templating engine, I discovered that while the regular truncate modifier works great on ASCII strings, it doesn’t work with multibyte strings, i.e., UTF-8-encoded strings.
+This leads to problems in internationalization (i18n), as UTF-8 is the popular encoding for non-Latin alphabets nowadays.
+The problem can be solved by modifying the built-in truncate modifier and creating a new one that takes an additional argument, the charset of the string, and acts accordingly.
+The new modifier, mb_truncate, is implemented below.

 Continue reading Multibyte String Truncate Modifier for Smarty – mb_truncate